atripp24-ops/atripp24-ops/README.md

 - Hi, Alex Tripp
-- I'm currently studying Computer Engineering
+- I'm currently studying Electrical Engineering
 - I chose my major because I was interested in a field that contained coding and hardware elements
 - A fun fact about me is:  I have a dog
 - What do I want to learn from EE 205?
 I want to learn more about algorithms (sorting, solving, etc...)